marconsou/mp-tick-bar/README.md

 A Final Fantasy XIV [Dalamud](https://github.com/goatcorp/Dalamud) plugin to you visually track MP regeneration ticks (Black Mage only).

-Type `/mptb` to open configuration menu.
+Type `/mptb` to open the configuration menu.

 Type `/mptbcd X` to start the countdown with `X` seconds after next tick and time offset. (e.g. `/mptbcd 15`).